rajiv2790/FalconEye/README.md

 processes.
 Both callbacks and syscall hooks invoke this common functionality for actual detection.

-**Please note that, our focus has been detection and not creating a performant detection engine.
+NOTE: our focus has been detection and not creating a performant detection engine.
 We’ll continue on making those efforts past this presentation.